Skip to content

 Document360 to Confluence migration requires converting Markdown/HTML to Confluence Storage Format, handling API limits, and rewriting every internal link.

-There is no native, one-click migration path from Document360 to Confluence.
+There is no native, one-click path for a Document360 to Confluence migration.
 Document360 exports articles as .md, .html, or .json depending on editor type and language selection.
 Confluence requires content in its proprietary Storage Format (an XHTML-based XML dialect with custom macro elements) or Atlassian Document Format (ADF, a JSON schema).
 The Confluence REST API rejects raw Markdown and standard HTML — push Document360's raw export to the API and the request will fail. (confluence.atlassian.com)

 The real work in this migration is format conversion, media handling, and link rewriting.
 This guide covers what can and cannot be migrated, the exact data-mapping decisions you will face, the API rate limits on both sides, and the edge cases that cause silent data loss.